mosabami/modernize-app-ai-ready/exercises/ex-4/13-import-create-promptflow.md

     ![owefizvl.jpg](../../media/owefizvl.jpg)

-1. The **Tokens per Minute Rate Limit** needs to be increased from the default for the chatbot to function.
+1. The **Tokens per Minute Rate Limit** needs to be changed for the chatbot to function properly.

     1. Change the value to **10K**.
     1. Select **Save and close**.